 I learned myself.

-Honestly, I am ashamed to admit that one of the reasons why I wanted that dream job is to impress people, especially my classmates.
+Honestly, I am ashamed to admit that one of the reasons why I wanted that dream job was to impress people, especially my classmates.
 I wanted to show them that my work matches the things we studied in college… to show them that our five years of pain did not go in vain for me.